 Finding new CMOs or third-party suppliers involves additional cost and requires our management's time and focus.
 In addition, there is typically a transition period when a new CMO commences work.
-Although we have not, and do not intend to, begin a clinical trial unless we believe we have on hand, or will be able to obtain, a sufficient supply of our product candidates to complete the clinical trial, any significant delay in the supply of our product candidates or the raw materials needed to produce our product candidates, could considerably delay conducting our clinical trials and potential regulatory approval of our product candidates.
+Although we have not, and do not intend to, begin a clinical trial unless we believe we have on hand, or will be able to obtain, a sufficient supply of our product candidates to complete the clinical trial, any significant delay in the supply of our product candidates, could considerably delay conducting our clinical trials and potential regulatory approval of our product candidates.